JoseBlanca/pop_lab/pop_lab_site/practices/fwd/selection.md

 How would you increase or decrease the strength of the selection?
 Think about what would happen if you increase or decrease the aa and Aa genotypes fitnesses to make them more or less similar to the AA fitness, that should always be 1.
 Run the simulation and find out what happens.
+Which is the relation between the selection strength and the number of generations require to reach an equilibrium?

 ### Recessive and dominant alleles